SE(3)-Equivariant Attention Networks for Shape Reconstruction in Function Space: Related Work

-There is a large body of work on incorporating known symmetries into the learning process.
-A first major success of such methods can be traced back to \cite{fukushima1980neocognitron,lecun1989backpropagation} with the use of convolutional layers to build translation-equivariant networks.
-More recent works extend this idea to discrete \cite{cohen2016group} and continuous \cite{WeilerHS18} rotationally invariant architectures.
-These methods have also been applied beyond Euclidean domains, to spheres \cite{Esteves_2018_ECCV}, graphs \cite{maron2018invariant} and general manifolds \cite{pmlr-v97-cohen19d}.
-Additionally, for transformer architectures, \cite{fuchs2020se3transformers} propose an SE(3)-equivariant transformer by using the results of Tensor Field Networks \cite{thomas2018tensor}; \cite{romero2021group} proposed a framework for constructing linear self-attention layers that are equivariant to arbitrary discrete groups.
-Operating on point clouds, an SE(3)-equivariant network \cite{chen2021equivariant} performs pose estimation and classification using SE(3) convolutions.
-For the problem of surface reconstruction from point clouds, Convolutional Occupancy Networks \cite{Peng2020ECCV} and later methods \cite{Lionar2021WACV,tang2021sign} use convolutional layers to achieve translation-equivariance.
-Finally, \cite{Deng_2021_ICCV} propose Vector Neurons, which converts general neural network architectures to SO(3)-equivariant ones. \cite{Deng_2021_ICCV} apply vector neurons to SO(3)-equivariant surface reconstruction from point clouds.
-To our knowledge, this is the only method that uses an SO(3)-equivariant model to learn the occupancy function for surface reconstruction.
+There is a large body of work on incorporating known symmetries into the learning process, tracing back to \citet{fukushima1980neocognitron,lecun1989backpropagation} with the use of convolutional layers to build translation-equivariant networks.
+More recent works extend this idea to discrete \citep{cohen2016group} and continuous \citep{WeilerHS18} rotationally invariant architectures.
+These methods have also been applied beyond Euclidean domains, to spheres \citep{Esteves_2018_ECCV}, graphs \citep{maron2018invariant,brandstetter2022geometric}, meshes \citep{DBLP:conf/iclr/HaanWCW21}, and general manifolds \citep{pmlr-v97-cohen19d,DBLP:journals/corr/abs-2106-06020}.
+For transformer architectures, \citet{fuchs2020se3transformers} propose an SE(3)-equivariant transformer by using the results of Tensor Field Networks \citep{thomas2018tensor}. \citet{romero2021group} proposed a framework for constructing linear self-attention layers that are equivariant to arbitrary discrete groups.
+Operating on point clouds, an SE(3)-equivariant network \citep{chen2021equivariant} performs pose estimation and classification using SE(3) convolutions.
+For the problem of surface reconstruction from point clouds, Convolutional Occupancy Networks \citep{Peng2020ECCV} and later methods \citep{Lionar2021WACV,tang2021sign,Boulch_2022_CVPR} use convolutional layers to achieve translation-equivariance.
+Finally, Vector Neurons \citep{Deng_2021_ICCV} propose an architecture for SO(3)-equivariant reconstruction from point clouds, extended by GraphOnet \citet{ChenECCV2022} for the SE(3)-equivariant case.